-If we accept that the only temporality humans are capable of experiencing is the present, as Paul Ricoeur suggests, then both the past and the future are only accessible via the imagination.
+If the only temporality humans are capable of experiencing is the present, then both the past and the future are only accessible via the imagination.
 And both are equally difficult to "know," in any sense of the word.
-This ties contemporary composers and historically-informed performers inextricably together.
+This ties contemporary musicians and historically-informed performers inextricably together.
+Both strive to invent what is simply not there for them to see, hear, or touch.
 What can they learn from each other about how to imagine the non-present?

-Imagination is part of the practice of nearly every musician, but this act of mentally rehearsing how music might be made is often marginalized in favor of issues that deal with the actual result (the composition or performance as real experience).
+Imagination is part of the practice of nearly every musician, but this act of mentally envisioning how music might be made is often marginalized in favor of issues that deal with the actual result—the composition or performance as real experience.
 This conference at the Orpheus Institute seeks to uproot a hegemony of the artistic product in favor of an emphasis on the process of generating imaginary possibilities for experimentation in the real.
-Following Ricoeur's lead back to Aristotle's concept of fantasia, we seek to understand music's relationship to that mental capacity which allows one to see, dream or fantasize about events not directly accessible in one's immediate or close surroundings; either spatially or temporally.
+Following Paul Ricoeur's lead back to Aristotle's concept of fantasia, we seek to understand music's relationship to that mental capacity which allows one to see, dream or fantasize about events not directly accessible in one's immediate or close surroundings; either spatially or temporally.